 1. Assess the Situation

 Before you begin, put on your protective gloves and safety goggles.
+Avoid contact with soil and debris by using proper protective equipment to minimize health risks.
 Determine the extent of the blockage by checking if water is backing up or draining slowly.
 If the problem is severe, you might need to call a professional plumber.

 2. Locate the Blockage